carter-thaxton/ruby-dominion/README.md

 Hooks:

-- play_action         (called when this card is played as an action)
-- play_treasure       (called when this card is played as a treasure)

-- on_setup_after_duration     (called when this card is brought back into the hand after a duration)
-- on_cleanup                  (called when this card is cleaned up)
+- on_play                   (called when this card is played)
 - on_buy                    (called when this card is bought)
 - on_gain                   (called when this card is gained or bought)
+- on_discard                (called when this card is discarded)
-- on_any_card_bought  (called while this card is in play, and any card is gained)
+- on_trash                  (called when this card is trashed)
-- on_any_card_gained  (called while this card is in play, and any card is gained or bought)
+- on_any_card_gained        (called when this card is in hand of any player, and any card is gained by any player)
+- on_setup_after_duration   (called when this card is brought back into the hand after a duration)

 The buy hooks are only called when the card is actually bought in the buy phase.
 The gain hooks are called both on buy and when the card is gained in other manners.